-For Sonya’s Three Line Tales photo prompt.
-What a picture!
+This is for Sonya’s Three Line Tales prompt.

 For Sonya’s Three Line Tales prompt.